wolfSSL/wolfssl/README.md

     WOLFSSL_STATIC_PSK

 though static key cipher suites are deprecated and will be removed from future versions of TLS.
 They also lower your security by removing PFS.
 Since current NTRU suites available do not use ephemeral keys, WOLFSSL_STATIC_RSA needs to be used in order to build with NTRU suites.

-When compiling ssl.c wolfSSL will now issue a compiler error if no cipher suites are available.
+When compiling ssl.c, wolfSSL will now issue a compiler error if no cipher suites are available.
 You can remove this error by defining WOLFSSL_ALLOW_NO_SUITES in the event that you desire that, i.e., you're not using TLS cipher suites.
 ```